enaidrobles/helloJimin/README.md

-# helloJimin
+# helloChimmy
-My first repository
+# My first repository
+Chimmy is a main character.
+A passionate Puppy.
+Naturally motivated, achieved in all